swoogles/TTTT/docs/_posts/2008-08-08-types_of_tests.markdown

 # Unit Tests

-* Extremely Simple to setup
+* Zero setup.
-* Do not depend on any external implementations
+* Do not depend on any other implementations
 * No periodic failures
 * Screaming fast